How to Get Rid of Silverfish (Fast and Safe)

 Dekko Silverfish Paks box with 24 boric acid packets for silverfish control

-• 20% Boric Acid: Silverfish eat the paper pak, delivering control where they hide.
+• 20 Percent Boric Acid Formula Silverfish eat the paper bait for reliable control

-• Easy Placement: Use 2–3 paks in closets, drawers, bookcases, attics, and bins.
+• Indoor Use Areas Works in closets, drawers, attics, basements, bookcases, rugs, and storage

 Available on Amazon!